 Mrs. Palmers Surf Wax

 Our go-to surf wax is Mrs. Palmers Wax.
 They have a fun take on an otherwise bland, basic category (it’s surf wax, after all).
+In our opinion, and it’s just our opinion, it is the best surf wax.

-Their wax comes in a nifty box that you can use to store your unused wax which helps to identify the temperature it is designed for.
+Their surf wax comes in a nifty box that you can use to store your unused wax which helps to identify the temperature it is designed for.

 From our experience, it does not lose its rate of stickiness easily.
 This mean that it can be used several times before a new layer of wax needs to be applied.